martybmusic/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure refers to the relationship between a function and a variable it requires outside of the function.
+When a function reaches outside of itself to access a variable, it has closure.

 2. Study the following code, then answer the questions below.

 ```js